Skip to main content

 RTPI South West and RTPI South East welcomes to you their first jointly organised CPD Seminar seminar for 2025.
 This is a HYBRID Seminar so you may opt to attend in-person or virtually.
 We hope this enables the event to be as inclusive as possible.

 With speakers ranging from National Grid and community organisations delivering innovate energy infrastructure across the region, this CPD is an exciting opportunity to understand both the changing policy landscape including Local Area Energy Plans, the new Strategic Spatial Energy Plan and connection reforms; and how projects are delivering change from the ground up.
-We hope to see you there at Southampton, either live or in person.
+We hope to see you there at Southampton, either online or in person.

 Learning outcomes